daleonpz/Research-Project/chapter2.md

 The results of standard deviation $\sigma$  from table 2.2 suggest the estimated values can be stable ($\sigma < 0.16$ deg) overall, particularly in the case of distance to the marker ($\sigma < 0.04cm$)
 However, figure \ref{img:axisplot} suggests the existence of pike values, thus we must filter the samples in order to minimize the effect of those outliers.
-A median filter is highly effective removing outliers from data, but requires to save chunks of datain memory, but because the results showed that the mean and the median of euler angles are similar, thus it is reasonable to think that outliers has small influence on the data.
+A median filter is highly effective removing outliers from data, but requires to save chunks of data in memory, but because the results showed that the mean and the median of Euler angles are similar, thus it is reasonable to think that outliers has small influence on the data.
-In other words, the mean filter is a simple and effective option againts outliers problem.
-Its implementation is straighforward and requires no memory to save previous values.
+In other words, the mean filter is a simple and effective option against outliers problem.
+Its implementation is straightforward and requires no memory to save previous values.
 A pseudocode is as follows:

 &nbsp;